-Hand in a report by December 9 at the Student expedition.
+Hand in a report by December 7 at 15 o'clock at the Student expedition.

 For the first two exercises the report should be short and show your conclusions.
 It may be hand written and should preferably include MATLAB-plots, etc. Do not include all of your MATLAB code or printout.
 Only include a few lines showing the most interesting parts/results.
 I do not want to see long MATLAB programs or diary files!
+(If you hesitate about a certain part of your code - add it as an attachment).